1.6.3 |

 merely lead us back to the dualistic objectualism we were forced

-to dismiss.
-For the sake of completeness it must be noticed
+For the sake of completeness it should be added, however, that it is

-however, that it is indeed possible on our attributivist
+indeed possible on our

-construction that sets of mental, or at least nonphysical,
+attributivist construction that sets of

-properties do exist as abstract, simplex things.
-Just as in the
+mental, or at least nonphysical, properties do exist as abstract, simplex

-physical world, it is furthermore also conceptually possible
+Just as in the physical world, it is furthermore also conceptually possible

-that there exist more complex, abstract things of which the
+that there exist more complex, abstract things of which the ultimate

-ultimate constituents are nonphysical properties.
-But none of
+constituents are nonphysical properties.

-person, or can ever be part of a person.
+is a person, or can ever be part of a person.

 In our terminology bodies do exist and are concrete things.